Google Site Kit Dropped My PageSpeed by 40 Points. Here's What I Did.

 Backend data: PluginTests.com (v1.168.0).
 Frontend data: Analytics Toolkit (2023).

-For comparison, if you paste the GA4 snippet manually, you get the same gtag.js script on the frontend but zero PHP overhead on the server.
+Paste the GA4 snippet by hand and you get the same gtag.js on the frontend with zero PHP overhead on the server.
 No 1.13 MiB of memory.
-No 30 subsystems initializing on every request.
-No REST API routes registered for a dashboard your visitors will never see.
+No 30 subsystems waking up on every request.
+No REST API routes registered for a dashboard your visitors never open.
+Same script out front, none of the weight behind it.

 The PHP overhead Google does not mention

-PluginTests.com tracks Site Kit's server-side footprint across versions.
-The trend is not encouraging:
+PluginTests.com tracks Site Kit's server-side footprint version by version.
+The line goes the wrong way:

 SITE KIT PHP MEMORY USAGE OVER TIME